-H. Ann Howard, BA
+H. Ann Howard, BS

 North Carolina Rural Health Research and Policy Analysis Center